kerimoyle/libcellml-tutorials/installation/build_from_source.rst

 .. container:: dothis

-  **2.c (optional)** If you intend to use the Python bindings, you will need to instal the Python version of the local library using pip.
+  **2.c (optional)** If you intend to use the Python bindings, you will need to install the Python version of the local library using pip.
   Again, this expects that you are still in the :code:`build` directory.

   .. code-block:: console